FlexibleEngineCloud/terraform-provider-flexibleengine/docs/data-sources/vpc_subnet_v1.md

 * `description` - The description of the subnet.

-## **Attributes Reference**
+## Attribute Reference

-All of the argument attributes are also exported as result attributes.
+All the argument attributes are also exported as result attributes.
 This data source will complete the data by populating any fields that are not included in the configuration with the data for the selected subnet.

 * `dns_list` - The IP address list of DNS servers on the subnet.